Background pattern

 • if you have a history of gallstones, gallbladder disease (biliary tract disease)

-• if you have had photosensitivity or phototoxic reactions (allergic reactions triggered by sun exposure) during treatment with fibrates in the past
+• if you have had photosensitivity or phototoxic reactions (allergic reaction triggered by sun exposure) during treatment with fibrates

-• if you are taking a medicine called repaglinide (used to lower blood sugar levels), simvastatin or rosuvastatina 40 mg (used to lower cholesterol levels), dasabuvir (used to treat hepatitis C infection), or selexipag (used to treat pulmonary hypertension)
+• if you are taking a medicine called repaglinide (a medicine used to reduce blood sugar levels), simvastatin or rosuvastatin 40 mg (medicines that reduce cholesterol levels), dasabuvir (a medicine used to treat hepatitis C infection), or selexipag (a medicine used to treat pulmonary hypertension)

 Warnings and precautions